roryharder/roryharder.github.io/index.md

 My dissertation work focused on the meaning and use of demonstratives---words such as <q>this</q> and <q>that</q>---and joint attention---individuals attending together to some or other object.
 These phenomena are related to each other, as well as to our distinctive language use and social behaviour, since demonstratives are often used to direct each other's attention, to this or that object, sharing our thoughts or feelings about it.

-In my current postdoc project I am considering modern social institutions and technology in order to shed further light on our social nature.
+In my current postdoc project I am considering modern institutions and technology in order to shed further light on our social nature.

 Here are my papers accepted for publication.